RBEGamer/WordClock/src/lasercut/README.md

 Glue two of the three sheets together and before adding the third one add one sheet of sandwich paper/ semi transparent diffusor between them.
 In the end this additional diffusor sit ontop of the leds with one lightguide seperating them.
+You can place screws in the holes to align everything during curing.

 ### BACKCOVER